DUNE-DAQ/pocket/manifests/dqm/README.md

 1. namespaces
 2. postgres service (one node)
 4. Kafka service (one node) and topics
-5. asp.net core application from https://github.com/DUNE-DAQ/daqerrordisplay
+5. asp.net core application from https://github.com/DUNE-DAQ/dqmplatform

-Check out the ERS service in a browser once everything is running, and apply migrations to initiate the database.
+Check out the DQM service in a browser once everything is running, and apply migrations to initiate the database.

 ## Quick tools